The 555 timer is a chip that we use to get timing into our circuits without using a microcontroller. What can you do

 Turning Something On For a Certain Period Of Time

-The 555 timer can be configured so that you when you give it a trigger signal, it gives out an output voltage for a certain period of time.
+The 555 timer can be configured so that when you give it a trigger signal, it gives out an output voltage for a certain period of time.
 Then you can use this voltage to turn on a motor or a light in an interactive museum installation, and automatically turn it off after a set time.

 It’s a Cheap Chip

 The Time Is Set Using Resistors And a Capacitor

 The specific timing of the chip is determined by resistors and a capacitor.
 To find out how to calculate it, check out this page.
-You can also find a lot of good circuits and more in-depth explanation of how it works there.
+You can also find a lot of good circuits and a more in-depth explanation of how it works there.
 Definitely worth checking out.